Last Updated on

 Whatever flavour you decide on, these little cupcake cheesecakes are sure to get plenty of oohs and ahhhs … and leave plenty of space in that expanding tummy of yours to try something else!
 Definitely a win-win Christmas situation!

-- 120 grams digestive biscuits (about 8 biscuits), crushed (I used my food processor – you can use graham crackers instead if you like)
+- 8 digestive biscuits crushed (I used my food processor – you can use graham crackers instead if you like)

 - 1 tablespoon plain flour